shaefelinger/codepedia/src/JS/loops.md

 }
 ```

- `for...in`  iterates over the names oft the object,  `for...of`  over the values
+-  `for...in`  iterates over the names oft the object,  `for...of`  over the values

-additional benefits: You can stop or break a for...of loop at anytime.
+- additional benefits: You can stop or break a for...of loop at anytime.
+- you dont have access to the index

 https://dmitripavlutin.com/javascript-for-of/

-> **TIP:** _It’s good practice to use plural names for objects that are collections of values.
-That way, when you loop over the collection, you can use the singular version of the name when referencing individual values in the collection.
+> **TIP:** good practice to use plural names for objects that are collections of values.
+Then use the singular version of the name when referencing individual values in the collection.
 For example,_ `for (const button of buttons) {...}`_._

 ```js
 const digits = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9];